Understanding Responses

 Response Structure

-All successful method calls from the client return a consistent JustTCGApiResponse
+All successful method calls from the client return a consistent JustTCGApiResponse object.
+This provides a predictable structure for handling API responses.

 interface JustTCGApiResponse<T> {